SoftwareAG/c8y-docs/content/reference/notifications-bundle/concepts.md

 Internally, Notifications 2.0 uses a [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)
 system; organising selected measurement, event, alarms and/or inventory messages into topics according to their area of interest.
 Creating a Notification 2.0 [subscription](https://{{<domain-c8y>}}/api/{{< c8y-current-version >}}/#tag/Subscriptions) creates
-a publisher, within Cumulocity IoT, that will forward messages that it matches (based on message qualities such as its source, type or even content, for example) to a specific topic.
+a publisher, within Cumulocity IoT, that will forward Cumulocity IoT messages that it matches (based on message qualities such as its source, type or even content, for example) to a specific topic.
 A single subscription can only forward messages to one topic, multiple subscriptions can forward messages to the same or different topics.